robwierzbowski/modern-js/README.md

 - Vite is a lot closer to Webpack than I thought it would be.
 Plenty of magic going on under the hood.
 - A main goal with this repo will be to set it up to output the most modern built files possible, avoiding transpilation of any 2020+ browser acceptable code.
 No auto default imports, preferably ES module imports w/out concatenation, dynamic imports, native async/await, etc.
 - Vite uses rollup and rollup plugins under the hood!
 Finally my boi rollup in the spotlight 🙌🏼
+- Vite manages the root-level index.html, just like most webpack setups.
+This file is used for dev serving, and it's altered and output into dist when running build.

 ##### Babel vs EsBuild ✅ vs SWC